Skip To Main Content

 LETRS Questions:

-• How many eligible teachers in your school have completed Volume 1 ONLY of LETRS?:1
+• How many teachers in your school have completed Volume 1 ONLY of LETRS?
+3

-• How many eligible teachers in your school have completed Volumes 1 and 2 of LETRS?: 14
+• How many teachers in your school have completed Volumes 1 and 2 of LETRS?
+21

-• How many eligible teachers in your school are beginning Volume 1 of LETRS this year (or have not yet started or completed Volume 1)?: 8
+• How many teachers in your school are beginning Volume 1 of LETRS this year?
+11

 Our school has taken a systematic approach to phonics instruction.
 Students are explicitly taught letter-sound relationships in a structured manner that progresses over time.
 Students are given the opportunity to apply their learning through decoding of words both in isolation and in connected texts, thereby reinforcing their phonics knowledge.